Sunday, December 24, 2006

 Two things of interest:

-2. - great, more hard work.
+- You too can be creative; it just takes hard work - great, more hard work.
 Woo.

 Maybe I'm just stretched too thin to create right now.
 I can feel the creative burn, but the flame is so faint and struggling for oxygen that sometimes I'm scared it won't come back.
 Ever.